-- Keep a box or bag beside you, in your vehicle filled with the essentials; keys, chargers, pet food, kid food, bathroom articles.
+- Keep a box or bag beside you in your vehicle filled with the essentials; keys, chargers, pet food, kid food, and bathroom articles.

 Purge, throw out, and sell

-If you haven’t the time to edit and sell things prior to packing, choose the garage or a corner of a room as the get-rid-of spot.
-Keep in mind the size of space to which you’re moving.
-You’ll be left with only the things you and your family really love and need.
+If you haven’t the time to edit and sell things prior to packing, choose the garage or a corner of a room as the get rid-of spot.
+Keep in mind the size of the space to which you’re moving.
+You’ll be left with only what you and your family love and need.